 Today, we celebrate this great accomplishment of the early American days, with the mixed influence of Mexican and Spanish culture.
 A blend of rich culture has affected the very celebrations that are held nationwide.
 Before the modern-day’s take on rodeo, the ranchers developed their own reason for this kind of fun.
 “Impromptu competitions became commonplace as cowboys competed for their share of the prize pot, or at other times simply "just for the hell or glory of it.”5 A study on contemporary American rodeo states that “rodeo is one of American’s fastest growing sports.”5 All 50 states now hold varying types of rodeo events.
 Rodeo, within the PRCA, doesn’t hurt for competition either.
 In 1994, there were 782 rodeos sanctioned with 9,761 card and permit holders competing for $23,063,793.
 In addition, millions of spectators gather each year to buy a rodeo ticket all across the nation in American and Canadian states.
 For example, International Professional Rodeo Association held over 1,000 rodeos with 18 million spectators.
 In comparison to the olden days, rodeo has come a long way—all because of the legend of the great “Wild West.”
 We celebrate the hard work, labor, life and mixed cultures brought to the nation by ranching alone.

 Before talking about the different types of rodeos and competition levels, a few people can’t go unnamed.
 William F. Cody was an unapparelled contributor of the Wild West legend.
 The father of rodeo, William F. Cody, is known today as Buffalo Bill.
 He introduced a new type of entertainment.5 Here’s the backstory on Cody.
 He was startled that nothing had been planned for Independence Day.
 After returning to his hometown in North Platte, Nebraska in 1882, he decided that something needed to change.
 On the Fourth of July, he developed the “Old Glory Blowout.”
 This didn’t just extend to local cowboys, but to business owners as well.
-He urged them to sponsor events such as roping, shooting, riding, and bronco break exhibitions.
+Throughout history, he urged them to sponsor events such as roping, shooting, riding, and bronco break exhibitions.
 The fire was lit.
 For the first event, Cody thought he would only get a max of 100 entrants, but the number grew to 10 times that amount.
 Later, Cody planned an event that gained 8,000 spectators on the first open day for ticketing.
 Following on the heels of the success of these Wild West events, he gained the support of many U.S. and European audiences.

-Wild West rodeo shows weren’t just for the men, though.
+Wild West rodeo shows historically weren’t just for the men, though.
 Phoebe Ann Moses Butler has a legend that surpasses that of most cowboys.
 Butler was the hunter and provider for her poor family in Ohio after her father died.
 Out of necessity, she gained the skills of a sharpshooter.
 Her name is known today as Annie Oakley.
 Cody, known as Buffalo Bill, quickly saw the talents of Butler.
 She became the very first woman in his Wild West Show.
 Not only did she make a big impact on the show, but she influenced the lives of many women.
 She empowered over 15,000 women to defend themselves with their own guns.
 Butler knew it wasn’t just a man’s job.
 6

-Besides the great Annie Oakley, there are a few others that can’t go without a mention.
+Besides the great Annie Oakley, there are a few others that can’t go without a mention within the history of rodeo.
 Mabel Strickland Woodward was another woman with incredible influence on the world of rodeo.
 As a trick rider at the Walla Walla, she participated in saddle bronc riding, steer roping, and relay racing.
 Woodward was also unique in the fact that she competed with both women and men.
 Another, Tad Lucas, was another cowgirl with great influence.
 She became a founding member of the Girls Rodeo Association in 1948.
 She rose from the bottom up as a young girl helping her brothers break colts, and then became a professional.
 Wanda Harper Bush is another example of women in rodeo.
 More recently, she enjoys reining horses full-time.
 However, her younger days were spent with heavy equestrian competitions.
 Up until 1985, she was champion of 29 barrel racing events, and gained 33 world championships.
 Mildred Farris accomplished much as both a rodeo secretary for the Girls Rodeo Association and barrel racer.
 Under her influence, barrel racing was included in the ProRodeo events in 1967.
 She stands as a trailblazer for the women in rodeo because of this.
 Barrel racing has become one of the greatest sports for cowgirls.
 Another example of this is with Charmayne James.
 James dominated the barrel racing scene for 10 years after the age of 14 as the World Champion.
 According to The American Cowboy, “She also holds the record for the most consecutive NFR qualifications—more than any other competitor, male or female.”
 7

 With these examples from strong women, it’s easy to see how rodeo isn’t just a man’s game.
 The women from the earlier years of rodeo gives the modern-day cowgirls a reason to celebrate, with the legacy of hard-working, talented women.
 It’s a celebration all around, for both women and men.